nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 title: Viewing Residents
 ---

+Oftentimes, you may find yourself overloaded with information.
+These commands can help to include, and exclude fields from being seen, find specific residents, and search residents whose fields match a specific keyword.

 ### Listing all residents : `list`

 Shows a list of all residents in the RC4HDB database.
 Use the specifiers `/i` for include and `/e` for exclude, followed by the field names of the columns to show or hide.
 All field names entered are case-insensitive.